Why Cold Email Stopped Working in 2026

 Once your domain's reputation tanks, recovery is nearly impossible.
 Many companies resort to buying new domains every few months-a clear sign the system is broken.

 This isn't sustainable.
 You're not building a sales process; you're burning through assets.
-Companies that relied heavily on cold email found themselves unable to reach even warm prospects because their sending reputation was destroyed.
+Companies that relied heavily on cold email found themselves unable to reach even qualified prospects because their sending reputation was destroyed.

-What Works Instead: Signal-Based Outreach
+What Works Instead: Earned Outbound

-The Signal-Based Framework:
+The Earned Outbound Framework:

 Frequently Asked Questions